TV hosting couple Rochelle and Marvin Humes host new BBC One show The Hit List.

 How to watch The Hit List online

-The Hit List airs on BBC One from Saturday night at 7:40PM.
+The Hit List series 2 airs on BBC One from Saturday nights with this evening's episode at 6:25PM.

-You'll be able to watch online and catch up via the BBC iPlayer.
+You're able to watch episodes online and catch up with streaming via the BBC iPlayer.

 Presenters Rochelle and Marvin Humes said: “This is our first standalone show together and the fact it’s a format based on our love of music makes it all the more rewarding.